Jason Kapalka

-Jason Kapalka (born 1970) is a Canadian game developer and entrepreneur based in the Comox Valley, British Columbia.
-He is best known as one of the founders, along with John Vechey and Brian Fiete, of the video game studio PopCap Games, which was founded in 2000 and sold to Electronic Arts in 2011; PopCap was originally titled “Sexy Action Cool,” but the name was changed when it was found to be misleading to many players.
+Jason Kapalka (born 1970) is a Canadian game developer and entrepreneur based in the Comox Valley and Vancouver, British Columbia.
+He is best known as one of the founders of the video game studio PopCap Games Inc., along with John Vechey and Brian Fiete.
+PopCap was founded in 2000 and sold to Electronic Arts in 2011.
+PopCap was originally titled “Sexy Action Cool,” but the name was changed when it was found to be misleading to many players.
 Kapalka is listed at #82 on IGN's list of the top 100 game creators of all time.

 PopCap Games

 Kapalka was the designer of Bejeweled (2000), PopCap Games' first major hit and an early example of "freemium" casual games.
 The game was originally known as "Diamond Mine", after a song by the Canadian band Blue Rodeo, but was changed to Bejeweled at Microsoft's insistence.
 By 2013, variations of Bejeweled had been downloaded over 100 million times.

 From 2000 to 2011, Kapalka was the chief game designer at PopCap and worked on many titles including Peggle, Zuma, Alchemy and other popular casual games in the mid 2000s.

-With Plants vs. Zombies, Kapalka and the team at PopCap took the risk of hiring designer George Fan away from Blizzard Entertainment for a long development cycle on an offbeat title: as he told Digital Spy, "It's possible where it was a case where it was too weird, too hardcore and too scary for the soccer mums, and where it's too cutesy for hardcore players."
-The initial release as a PC downloadable for casual players was not successful, but the game later developed a following among Steam players, then Xbox, and then became a major hit on smartphones, paving the way for a variety of sequels and spin-offs.
+With Plants vs. Zombies, Kapalka and the team at PopCap took the risk of hiring designer George Fan away from Blizzard Entertainment for a long development cycle on an offbeat title.
+He told Digital Spy, "It's possible where it was a case where it was too weird, too hardcore and too scary for the soccer mums, and where it's too cutesy for hardcore players."
+The initial release as a PC downloadable for casual players was not successful, but the game later developed a following among Steam players, then Xbox, and finally became a major hit on smartphones, paving the way for a variety of sequels and spin-offs and becoming a video game franchise.

-PopCap sold to Electronic Arts in 2011, and Kapalka left the company in 2014 to pursue a variety of other projects.
+PopCap sold to Electronic Arts in 2011, and Kapalka left the company in 2014 to pursue other projects.